-As designed, the proposed development within an existing light industrial district is not expected to considerably alter the existing flood zone characteristics identified in the FEMA maps.
+This floodplain condition is not specific to the Project site and is representative of a large portion of the Light Industrial land use district.
+The Project does not exhibit any on-site distinct drainage patterns subject to permitting or special hydrologic considerations.
+As such, the proposed flood control improvements focus on handling the base flood depths and known velocities, rather than any defined drainage pattern.
 Stormwater runoff generated by the Project would be managed by a storm drainage system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the 100-year controlling storm event.

-The proposed building will be protected with a combination of 2-foot high walls and flood shields.
+The proposed building will be protected with a combination of 2-foot high walls to address the base flood depth of one foot and one foot of freeboard.
+The interim facilities will also include the proper grading design and storm water conveyance system to handle this portion of the project.
 The proposed grading plan will be designed to prevent excessive diversion or ponding conditions.
 The proposed improvement plans, subject to agency review and approval, will ensure that the proposed grading and drainage conditions are acceptable to the City standards.
 Less than significant impacts are expected.

-i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levy or damn?
+i) Expose people or structures to a sig risk of loss, injury or death involving including flooding as a result of the f ailure of a levy or damn? \boxtimes